Representation and Leadership

 - Presence and influence of women policymakers in federal STEM agencies.
-In collaboration with the Science, Technology, and Environmental Policy area, and with funding from the National Science Foundation, this project explores the presence and influence of women policymakers in federal science and technology agencies.
-Learn more.
+In collaboration with the Science, Technology, and Environmental Policy area, and with funding from the National Science Foundation, the Women in Science and Technology Policy Project explores the presence and influence of women policymakers in federal science and technology agencies.

 - Gender diversity in the judiciary.
 CWGPP partners with the Infinity Project to understand, design and support efforts to increase gender and racial diversity on the state and federal bench within the Eighth Circuit region.

 - Nonprofit leaders working to advance gender equity.
 Minnesota is known as the social capital of the U.S. and is home to more than 160 organizations committed to achieving full equality for women and girls.
 CWGPP partners with the Public and Nonprofit Leadership Center at the Humphrey School and others to support and strengthen nonprofits working to achieve gender equity.

 - Using a gender lens to advance gender equity.
 In collaboration with the Institute for International Education and the Humphrey Fellows program, CWGPP sponsors workshops designed to help mid-career leaders from around the globe better understand, express and implement a gender lens in their work.

 - The Gender Policy Report.
 A project of the CWGPP, the Gender Policy Report disseminates timely analyses of diversity in U.S. federal appointments.